syoyo/tinyexr/README.md

 Set `1` to `TINYEXT_USE_ZFP` define in `tinyexr.h`

-Build your app with linking `deps/ZFP/lib/libzfp.a`
+Build your app by linking `deps/ZFP/lib/libzfp.a`

 #### ZFP attribute